jklundell/KCMutableDictionary/README.md

 The serialized dictionary is stored in the keychain with the key `<bundleID>.__KCMutableDictionary__`.

-`KCMutableDictionary` is not in itself thread-safe.
-Either restrict its use to the main queue, or use `@synchronized()` to synchronize access at the appropriate level (typically a collection of individual read/write transactions).

 Acknowledgements
 ----------------

 `KCMutableDictionary` was inspired by Mark Granoff's [granoff/Lockbox](https://github.com/granoff/Lockbox) and a suggestion by [Ernesto Rivera](https://github.com/rivera-ernesto).
+Matt Gallagher has a useful [post](http://cocoawithlove.com/2008/12/ordereddictionary-subclassing-cocoa.html) at [Cocoa with Love(http://cocoawithlove.com) that I didn't stumble on until too late to save me some time.